Get a quote

 Iran’s Languages

 The only official language spoken in Iran is Farsi or Persian.
-But many Iranians are able to understand English to a certain extent since English is the first foreign language taught in schools and universities.
+However, many Iranians are able to understand English to a certain extent since English is the first foreign language taught in schools and universities.

 Other languages spoken in Iran are Turkish (Azeri), Kurdish, Arabic, Luri, Gilaki, Mazanderani, Turkmen, Balochi, Pashto, and dialect forms.
-People in different cities such as Isfahan, Shiraz, Mash’had, Yazd, Kashan etc. speak Farsi with different accents.
+People in different cities, such as Isfahan, Shiraz, Mashhad, Yazd, Kashan etc., speak Farsi with different accents.
 Do not worry if you cannot understand Farsi: you will still enjoy visiting Iran.
 If you learn a few Farsi phrases every day then it will make your trip more memorable.
 Even a few words can make a huge difference.

 Click here for more information on our Iranian Language Translation and Interpreting Services.